btcbyte/Checking-tool/README.md

 ## Support

-For issues or questions, please open an issue on the [GitHub issues page](#), or contact support at [support@yourdomain.com](mailto:support@yourdomain.com).
+For issues or questions, please open an issue on the [GitHub issues page](#), or contact support at @thcjackk on Discord.

 ---

 Thanks for using the PC Check & Screen Sharing Tool!
-Happy troubleshooting and sharing.
+Happy Screensharing